Unicameral Youth Legislature

 June 8-11, 2014

 Learn what it's like to serve as a state senator.
-The Unicameral Youth Legislature is a four-day legislative simulation for ages 14-17 in which students take on the role of lawmakers.
+The Unicameral Youth Legislature is a four-day legislative simulation in which high school students take on the role of lawmakers.
 Student senators sponsor bills, conduct committee hearings, debate legislation and discover the unique process of the nation's only unicameral.

 The Unicameral Youth Legislature gives behind-the-scenes access to students who have an interest in public office, government, politics, law, public policy, debate or public speaking.
 Students will learn about the inner workings of the Legislature directly from senators, staff and lobbyists.
 Bill topics are based on legislation considered during the most recent legislative session.
 From driving laws to the death penalty, topics selected for the legislature are diverse and engaging.